 Also, have to note Velveteen Dream’s Statue of Liberty inspired entrance/attire.
 Simply amazing here as well.

 United Kingdom Championship – WALTER def.
 Pete Dunne (c)

-NXT Women’s Championship – Shayna Baszler (c) def.
-Bianca Belair, Io Shirai and Kairi Sane
+Women’s Championship – Shayna Baszler (c) def.
+Bianca Belair, Io Shirai, and Kairi Sane

 Vacant NXT Championship – Johnny Gargano def.
 Adam Cole 2-1 in a Two-out-of-Three Falls match

 Man, what a match.
 Despite the interference from the other Undisputed Era members and the beating he received from Cole, Gargano delivered an excellent performance here and finally capture the title he had been chasing for the past few years.
 Now an NXT Grand Slam champion (holding onto the NXT Tag, NXT North American, and now NXT Champion), Gargano is in the conversation as one of the NXT greats.
 Johnny Wrestling is in NXT for the long haul now the question remains for Adam Cole.
 Will he be called up after ‘Mania?

 A fantastic TakeOver that will be remembers no doubt.
 Every match was great here especially the opening tag and main event.
 NXT continues to show why is it one of the best brands to watch.
 High-quality action throughout.
 Now we see who will be called up to the main roster come next week on either Raw or SmackDown.